 Young adults are also at risk of hasty medicalization: an increasing number of “informed consent” clinics provide cross-sex hormones to young people after only one to three visits without thorough mental or physical health assessments.
 Young people should not be offered life-altering hormonal and surgical interventions that are not supported by rigorous studies establishing long-term efficacy and safety.
 The risks of irreparable harm and regret are too great.

-Personal Testimony: We show that harms are real, not theoretical, by providing law- and policy-makers with first-person testimonials from parents whose children have been harmed, as well as from young people who regret their medical transitions and concerned professionals.
+Personal Testimony: We show that harms are real, not theoretical, by providing law- and policy-makers with first-person testimonials from parents whose children have been harmed, from young people who regret their medical transitions, and concerned professionals.